 What is this screen for?
-This screen displays all devices connected to the ZOOM Nitro system which may now included newer technologies like EVD.
-All such pertinent information from components like the VPU and camera can be viewed in one location here.
+This screen displays all devices connected to the ZOOM Nitro system, which may now include newer technologies like Video Detection.
+Pertinent information such as MAC and IP addresses from components like the VPU and camera can be viewed here.